2303A52110/Banking-Assistant-for-Customer-Support/README.md

-# AI-Powered Banking Assistant with Analytics Dashboard
+# 🚀 AI-Powered Banking Assistant with Analytics Dashboard

-A full-featured banking simulation system inspired by real-world applications like SBI YONO, featuring chatbot-driven interaction, transaction management, financial tools, and real-time analytics visualization.
+A modern fintech web application inspired by real-world banking platforms like SBI YONO.
+This project provides an interactive chatbot interface combined with banking operations, financial tools, and real-time analytics visualization.

 ---